ZacZe/HandUX/README.md

 ## Extra Features:
 Pressing <code>s</code> will toggle the skeleton of the active hand.
 This can be used to see how this program registers actions.

+Pressing <code>t</code> will toggle gesture text for improved user experience.
+This can be used to detect if the gestures are being understood.

+Pressing <code>x</code> will toggle the variable settings.
+You can adjust the sensitivity and holding time threshold of your gestures.

 Pressing <code>SPACEBAR</code> will pause or resume the webcam footage.
 This can be used to temporarily disable this program.

 Pressing <code>ESCAPE</code> will close the program.